Swatch Logo

 Swatch Logo History

-The appearance of this European brand was supposed to be a counterweight to the Asian market with a stream of cheap copies of watches.
-This is exactly what Nicholas George Hayek intended when he bought the base for his future project – two watch manufacturers that went bankrupt.
+The emergence of this European brand was meant to counter the Asian market’s flood of cheap watch copies.
+This is precisely what Nicolas George Hayek intended when he acquired the foundation for his future project: two bankrupt watch factories.
 These were ASUAG and SSIH.

-Moreover, the entrepreneur set out to produce simple and affordable models.
-So he combined modern artificial materials and advanced assembly technologies in the brand’s products.
-He also radically revised the design and logo, after which he launched his series of goods, combining an affordable price with Swiss quality.
+Moreover, the entrepreneur aimed to produce simple and affordable models.
+Therefore, he combined modern artificial materials and advanced assembly technologies in the brand’s products.
+He also radically revised the design and logo, after which he launched his product line, combining affordability with Swiss quality.

 What is Swatch?

-Swatch is a famous Swiss watch manufacturer.
-It is also the name of the brand and the online store owned by the company.
-It was founded in 1983 by Jacques Müller, Elmar Mock, and Ernst Thomke.
-The brand name comes from the phrase “second watch” because its watches were intended as an affordable alternative to expensive accessories and designed for everyday wear.
+Swatch is a renowned Swiss watch manufacturer.
+It is also the name of the brand and the company’s online store.
+It was founded in 1983 by Jacques Muller, Elmar Mock, and Ernst Thomke.
+The brand name comes from the term “second watch,” as its watches were conceived as an affordable alternative to expensive accessories and intended for everyday wear.

-It is believed that this principle is emphasized by the name of the trademark, which is reflected in the logo.
-After all, it is formed from the merger of the two foundations: Second + Watch.
-Choosing such a name, the owner wanted to convey to customers that nothing lasts forever and that his products are inexpensive, simple, and temporary (disposable, for every day).
-Although, according to another version, it is believed that the name of the company came from the combination of the words “Swiss Watch.”
+It is believed that the brand name, reflected in the logo, emphasizes this principle, as it is formed by fusing two bases: Second + Watch.
+By choosing such a name, the owner wanted to convey to the customers that nothing is eternal and that his products are inexpensive, simple, and temporary (disposable for everyday use).
+However, another version is that the company’s name originated from the combination of the words “Swiss watch.”

 Font and Colors